danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - <a href="https://openid.net/connect/" target="_blank" rel="noopener noreferrer">OpenID Connect (OIDC)</a>: an authentication protocol (a simple identity layer built on top of OAuth 2.0).

-- <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based auth</a>: a strategy that allows clients (like a SPA) to send "auth information" to a protected API when making requests on behalf of a user (e.g. sending a <a href="https://oauth.net/2/bearer-tokens/" target="_blank" rel="noopener noreferrer">Bearer Token</a> via an HTTP request header).
+- <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based auth</a>: a strategy that allows clients to send "auth information" to a protected API, when making requests on behalf of a user or themselves (e.g. sending a <a href="https://oauth.net/2/bearer-tokens/" target="_blank" rel="noopener noreferrer">Bearer Token</a> via an HTTP request header).

-You could choose to implement this yourself and build your own "auth server".
+Now, you could choose to implement this yourself and build your own "auth server".
 But I think that (in most cases) you should _not_ do this.
 Why not?
 Because it will require all your focus to build, operate and maintain it.
 Or in other words, it will cost you (and your team) a _lot_ of time, energy and money.

 And even if you do manage to build it, the result can be poor.
 There will be bugs and edge cases you didn't think off.
 But because auth is a non trivial problem to solve, you might even implement (parts of) the spec incorrectly.